Consulting on Digital Innovation, Building Applications on Decentralized Ledgers

 DE:PICT Framework

-Posth Werk has been selected to receive funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 957228 for the VeriSimpleDC project.
+Liccium B.V. has been selected to receive funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101093274 for the Creator Credentials project via NGI/TrustChain https://trustchain.ngi.eu/.

 DE:PICT Framework